TheDevApprentice/real-time-chat/server/Express/Readme.md

   - Ensure `SQLITE_FILE` points to a writable path.
   - In Docker, the server mounts `sqlite_data:/data` and expects `/data/chat.sqlite`.

-- Cannot connect to Postgres/MySQL
+- Cannot connect to MySQL
-  - Use the service name as host inside compose network (`postgres`, `mysql`).
+  - Use the service name as host inside compose network (`mysql`).
   - Verify env vars match compose and that the service is enabled and healthy.
   - Note: Adapters are stubs; enable only after implementation.